 This introductory form will allow us to make a preliminary determination regarding your eligibility and reply with a request for further materials as required.

-Step 2: Provide required supplementary material.
+Step 2: Provide supplementary material

 After we review and approve your initial application, we will contact you by email to secure necessary supplementary material.
 In most cases, we will require three supplementary items: a copy of the book proposal, a copy of the publishing agreement, and an executed copy of our TOME Amendment.